Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 A system between networks that filters data passing through it and removes unauthorized traffic, thus enhancing the network's security.

 ## Financial Institution
 Any commercial bank, federal or state savings and loan association; federal or state savings bank; or any federal or state-chartered credit union.
-Also known as issuing bank.
+Also known as issuing bank (card issuer).

 ## Floor Limit
 A maximum monetary amount above which a particular transaction requires authorization.